Cirkit Designer Logo

 Technical Specifications

-The CNC SHIELD V3 is designed to work with Arduino UNO and similar boards, providing a compact and efficient solution for CNC control.
-Below are the key technical details:
+The CNC SHIELD V3 is designed to work seamlessly with Arduino boards, such as the Arduino UNO.
+Below are the key technical details and pin configurations:

-• Power Supply Voltage: 12V to 36V DC (via external power input)
+• Input Voltage: 12V to 36V (via external power supply for stepper motors)

-• Spindle Control: PWM output for spindle speed control
+• Spindle/Accessory Control: PWM output for spindle speed control

 Pin Configuration and Descriptions

-The CNC SHIELD V3 features a well-organized pin layout for easy connection.
-Below is a detailed description of the pins:
+The CNC SHIELD V3 has a straightforward pin layout for easy connectivity.
+Below is a table describing the key pins and their functions:

 Pin Name Description

-Spindle PWM PWM output for spindle speed control
+PWM Pulse-width modulation output for spindle speed control

 Usage Instructions